Kroger to layoff several store employees

-Oct 2 (Reuters) - Kroger Co is looking to lay off several store employees holding middle management roles, amidst the supermarket chain’s push to improve delivery and in-store technology to attract shoppers.
+(Reuters) - Kroger Co (KR.N) is looking to lay off several store employees holding middle management roles, amidst the supermarket chain’s push to improve delivery and in-store technology to attract shoppers.

 “As part of ongoing talent management, many store operating divisions are evaluating middle management roles and team structures with an eye toward keeping resources close to the customer,” a Kroger spokesperson said in an e-mailed statement.